buguroo/pyknow/docs/source/reference.rst

    def _(value):
        pass

+.. deprecated:: 1.2.0

+   Use *MATCH* object instead.

 .. code-block:: python
    :caption: The whole matching fact will be binded to `f1` and passed to the function when fired.

    @Rule('f1' << Fact())
    def _(f1):
        pass

+.. deprecated:: 1.2.0

+   Use *AS* object instead.

 MATCH object